BlueSquare23/Learning_Java/Readme.md

 5.0
 ```

-However, if we were to try that conversion the other way, from double to int,
+However, if we were to try that conversion the other way, from `double` to
-we would get an error like the following at compile time.
+`int`, we would get an error like the following at compile time.

 ```
 > javac TypeConversion.java